Tumne/notlyficationr/README.md

 # Notlyficationr

-_Because you can never have too unique of a name_
+_Because you can never have too unique of a name..._

 This is a basic note taking app built in react typescript.
 A single user can create, view, edit, and delete basic notes.
 The state management is handled using React’s Context API.
 The persistent data is stored using localStorage.